 Anxious Attachment Disorder

-Description: These children feel extreme anxiety connected to abandonment.
+Description: Children with this style of attachment feel extreme anxiety connected to abandonment.
 Parents may have left the child or ignored the child in favor of a sibling.
 They have a terrifying inner emptiness.
 These children appear at first to relate emotionally to others.
 Attention from others helps to confirm their existence.
 When attention is gone, they feel they are fading away.
 They seek physical closeness as a treatment for the terror, rather than an actual desire to be close to other people in a meaningful way.

 - impression management